fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

 :footcite:p:`hardt2016equality`
 Another way of thinking about this metric is requiring equal outcomes only within the subset of records belonging to the positive class.
-For example, in the hiring example, equal opportunity requires that the individuals who are actually hired have an equal opportunity of being hired in the first place.
+In the hiring example, equal opportunity requires that the individuals in *group A* who are qualified to be hired are just as likely to be chosen as individuals in *group B* who are qualified to be hired.
 However, by not considering whether false positive rates are equivalent across groups, equal opportunity does not capture the costs of missclassification disparities.